Wildfires

 Be FireSmart:

 Nearly half of all wildfires in B.C. are caused by people.
-Being a resilient community rests on our proactive measures to mitigate this destructive hazard.
+Being a resilient community rests on our actions to mitigate this destructive hazard.

 firesmart your home